Nexela/PickerExtended/README.md

 ![Dollies in Action](https://github.com/Nexela/PickerExtended/blob/master/web/picker-combinator-dolly.gif)

 ### Picker Entity Blueprinter
-Hover over an entity and take a quick blueprint of everything in its selection area with CTRL + R. Blueprints are created automatically if you don't have an existing Pipette Blueprint in your inventory.
+Hover over an entity and take a quick blueprint of everything in its selection area with CTRL + Q. Blueprints are created automatically if you don't have an existing Pipette Blueprint in your inventory.
 Modules and recipes are stored in the blueprint.
 Now you can quickly blueprint your moduled beacon for fast placing!
 Using this keybind with nothing in your hand and nothing selected will put a blank blueprint in your hand for quick blueprinting an area.
 If you have a blueprint in your hand it will switch to the deconstruction planner if you have nothing selected.
+Blue print mirroing is Availble by holding a blueprint and pressing ALT-R, Blueprint upgrading is available using the toolbar that shows up whenever you are holding a blueprint.

 ![Blueprinter in Action](https://github.com/Nexela/PickerExtended/blob/master/web/picker-blueprinter.gif)